norahellstadius/AC215_MOMA_LISA/README.md

    sh docker-shell.sh
    ```

-3. Once the container is up and running, access the app locally by visiting [http://localhost:9000](http://localhost:3000) in your web browser.
+3. Once the container is up and running, access the api locally by visiting [http://localhost:9000](http://localhost:3000) in your web browser.